Islamic mythology

 Islamic mythology is the body of myths associated with Islam and the Quran.
-Islam is a religion that is more concerned with social order and law than with religious ritual or myths.
+Islam is a religion that is more concerned with social order and law than with religious rituals or myths.
+The primary focus of Islam is the practical and rational practice and application of the Islamic law.
+Despite this focus, Islamic myths do still exist.
 The Oxford Companion to World Mythology identifies a number of traditional narratives as "Islamic myths".
 These include a creation myth and a vision of afterlife, which Islam shares with the other Abrahamic religions, as well as the distinctively Islamic story of the Kaaba.

 The traditional biography of the Islamic prophet Muhammad, who plays a central role in Islamic teachings, is generally recognized as being largely historical in nature, and Islam depends less on mythology than Judaism and Christianity.
 However, the canonical narrative includes two key supernatural events: the divine revelation of the Quran and the Isra and Mi'raj — the night journey to Jerusalem followed by the ascension to the Seventh Heaven.
 In addition, Islamic scriptures contain a number of legendary narratives about biblical characters, which diverge from Jewish and Christian traditions in some details.

-Religion and mythology
+Types of Islamic mythology

+The two types of myth and legends that make up Islamic mythology are cosmogony and eschatology.
+Cosmogony is a part of cosmogonic and cosmological myths, which are myths that deal in matters of the creation and origins of the universe, and more specially, the world.
+A cosmology is a culture's specific story of creation, and how in that culture the universe is structured (the placement of the Earth, the stars, and the afterlife).
+These stores of creation explain in that specific culture the origin of people, the first "home", and the early place of people in the world.

+Eschatology is a type of mythology that deals with the day of judgement, the end of the world, heaven, and hell.
+Translated Eschatology means the "discourse about the last things".
+Eschatology deals with the question and ultimate quest for what is the "ultimate purpose" of humans in this life.

 The discussion of religion in terms of mythology is a controversial topic.
 The word "myth" is commonly used with connotations of falsehood, reflecting a legacy of the derogatory early Christian usage of the Greek word mythos in the sense of "fable, fiction, lie" to refer to classical mythology.
 However, the word is also used with other meanings in academic discourse.
 It may refer to "a story that serves to define the fundamental worldview of a culture" or to stories which a given culture regards as true (as opposed to fables, which it recognizes as fictitious).

-Biblical stories in the Quran

-The Quran includes many biblical narratives.
-Central figures, such as Moses (Musa), Abraham (Ibrahim), Joseph (Yūsuf), Mary (Maryam) and Jesus (Isa), reappear throughout the Quran.
-However, in contrast to the Biblical narratives, the Quran only provides a summary of a certain story, and gets into the religio-moral point, rather scattered through the Quran, instead of offering such narrations in a chronological order.
-More extensive details about stories incorporated by the Quran were taken from extra-Islamic sources (Isra'iliyyat).
-Alluding that such stories were of Jewish origin, in fact, Isra'iliyyats may also derive from other religions, such as Christianity or Zoroastrianism.
-Many of them were stored in Qisas Al-Anbiya (Stories of the Prophets), but also integrated in Quranic exegesis (Tafsir).
-Although important in early Tafsir, later scholars discouraged the usage of Isra'iliyyats.
-Besides narrations from the canonical Bible, Islam further adapted Apocryphal and Midrashic writings.